keshavsethi/efa_web/README.md

 If you dont know anthing about open source then go througn this video https://youtu.be/k6KcaMffxac  (skip to 15 minutes for main thing)

-## IMPORTANT This is for Windows person
+## IMPORTANT This is for Windows installation
 https://youtu.be/J_Clau1bYco
 go through this video and see how it works and then try contributing later (if many people find issue then i will conduct a small session on this)